All Products

 • Firefox 63+

-• We recommend that you do not set the allowed TLS version to only TLS 1.0 or TLS 1.1 for a bucket.
-We recommend that you include at least TLS 1.2.
+• It is recommended to avoid setting the allowed TLS version to only TLS 1.0 or TLS 1.1 for a bucket.
+Including at least TLS 1.2 is advisable.

-• Downgrading the TLS version, such as changing the TLS version from TLS 1.2 to TLS 1.1 or TLS 1.0, or disabling TLS version management may cause security and compliance issues.
-Proceed with caution when you perform the operation.
+• Downgrading the TLS version or disabling TLS version management can lead to security and compliance issues.
+Exercise caution when performing these operations.

 Use the OSS console